What is contact urticaria?

 - Local burning sensation, tingling or itching

 - Localised or generalised red swellings or weals may occur, especially on the hands.
-Severity of redness and swelling can range from slight redness or spots with minimal swelling to fiery redness with tense swelling and weals.
+The severity of redness and swelling can range from slight redness or spots with minimal swelling to fiery redness with tense swelling and weals.

 - Rash usually resolves by itself within 24 hours of onset.